 The $20 million New Energy Jobs Fund is designed to support Victorian-based projects that create long-term sustainable jobs, increase the uptake of renewable energy generation, reduce greenhouse gas emissions and drive innovation in new energy technologies.

-Funding to support new energy technology projects is available through three annual grant rounds.
-Round one closed on 16 March 2016 with 24 projects awarded grant funding.
-The second grant round closed on 1 March 2017 with 21 projects awarded grant funding.
+Round One closed in March 2016 with 24 projects awarded grant funding.
+Round Two closed in March 2017 with 21 projects awarded.

 The fund is a key component of the $200 million Future Industries Fund to support high growth, high value industries, such as the new energy technologies sector that are critical to securing Victoria's future as a competitive, innovative and outward looking economy.